AtlasTheProto/SETextureConverter/README.md

 A presets.ini file is included with this release, this contains all the necessary paths the tool needs to convert all the textures Enenra's matlib files need.

-To load the preset, click File > Load Presets
+#To load the preset, click File > Load Presets - this is highly reccomended for maximum compatibility with MatLibs

 ### Issues